UmbertoEmonds/AndroidRecyclerViewKotlin/README.md

 # AndroidRecyclerViewKotlin
 Simple projet with a RecyclerView and details Activity in Kotlin.
-I Use Sncf API to get my data (with Retrofit).
+I Use Sncf API to get data (with Retrofit).